diegotorres03/web-components-repository/docs/step-by-step.md

   }
   ```
-- Finally, register the web component on the browser by calling
+- Finally, register the web component on the browser by calling:
   ```js
   export default class SecretCardComponent extends HTMLElement {
     ...